juicedata/juicefs/docs/en/administration/fault_diagnosis_and_analysis.md

 ### Kubernetes CSI Driver

-Depending on the version of the JuiceFS CSI Driver you are using, there will be different ways to retrieve logs.
-For details, please refer to [CSI Driver documentation](https://juicefs.com/docs/csi/troubleshooting).
+Depending on the version of the JuiceFS CSI Driver, there are different ways to retrieve logs.
+Please refer to [CSI Driver documentation](https://juicefs.com/docs/csi/troubleshooting) for details.

 ### S3 Gateway